imdhruv99/Blog-OAuth2-Nodejs/readme.md

     - Now, go to the ```Authorization``` setting, Select ```Bearer Token``` and pass Access Token.
     - This will give information of all the available users.
 - In project there are more apis constructed, you can test all those apis.
+- I have added Demo Screenshots in Screenshots Folder.

 # Module Used
 - express [ Application Module ]